Insurer AXA looks at investment in Spain's bad bank

-MADRID (Reuters) - Europe’s No. 2 insurer AXA (AXAF.PA) is looking at investing in Spain’s so-called ‘bad bank’, Chief Executive Henri de Castries said in a newspaper interview on Friday, the latest show of private sector support for the entity.
+MADRID, Dec 7 (Reuters) - Europe’s No. 2 insurer AXA is looking at investing in Spain’s so-called ‘bad bank’, Chief Executive Henri de Castries said in a newspaper interview on Friday, the latest show of private sector support for the entity.

 Spain has set up the bad bank, known as Sareb, to take toxic property assets from banks’ balance sheets so they can lend more to families and businesses.
 Its creation was a condition for Spain to get money from Europe to clean up its financial sector after a 2008 property crash.